 - demonstrate the use of appropriate screening and assessment tools for adults with DD.

-Refunds for advance (prior to start date0 cancellation will be subject to an administrative fee of $100.00
+Refunds for advance (prior to start date) cancellation will be subject to an administrative fee of $50.00.
+Once the course starts there are no refunds issued.

 There are no prerequisites for this course.